msp166/squanchbot/README.md

 Example: ```!wolfram poisson distribution```

 ### PM Commands
+These commands will only work in a PM with the bot.
+This is intended to keep administration of audio commands out of the main channel.
+This reduces chat clutter and also helps users surprise other users with new audio.

 #### !commands or commands
 Displays a list of all commands, including user-added audio commands.

-#### !delete
+#### !delete or delete
-When given the name of an audio command, this archives the file and removes it from the list of playable audio commands.
+When given the name of an audio command (without the !), this archives the file and removes it from the list of playable audio commands.

+#### !download or download
+When given the name of an audio command (without the !), this sends the user the file requested.

 ### User-created Audio Commands